OpenBB-finance/OpenBB/website/content/terminal/usage/intros/stocks/screener.md

 keywords: [screen, screener, stock, stocks, historical, overview, valuation, financial, ownership, performance, technical, view, set, preset, presets, ini, scan, compare, tickers, metrics]
 description: The Stock Screener is a diverse tool for stock discovery.
 Get to it from the `Stocks` menu by typing `scr` and then pressing `enter`.
 ---
-The Stock Screener is a diverse tool for stock discovery.
-Get to it from the `Stocks` menu by typing `scr` and then pressing `enter`.
+The Stock Screener is a diverse tool for discovering comapanies.
+It is a great jumping point for narrowing the universe of stocks at the beginning of a research workflow.
+Get to the screener from the `Stocks` menu by typing `scr`, and then pressing `enter`.
 There are six categories of statistics to sort the defined criteria by.

 - overview
 - valuation